inaka/elvis_core/doc_rules/elvis_style/atom_naming_convention.md

 (since [1.0.0](https://github.com/inaka/elvis_core/releases/tag/1.0.0))

-All atoms should be named according to the provided regular expression, except if they match with a defined `forbidden_regex`.
+All atoms must conform to the pattern defined by the `regex` option pattern, unless they match the `forbidden_regex` option pattern, in which case they are disallowed.

-Atoms enclosed in apostrophes have special meaning and are thus handled by a different configuration option (use `same` if you want the same value as `regex`).
+Atoms enclosed in apostrophes are treated differently due to their special syntax and are governed by a separate configuration option.
+To apply the same pattern as `regex`, use the keyword `same`.

-To define forbidden enclosed atoms (like the ones in `forbidden_regex` apply for `regex`), use `forbidden_enclosed_regex`(use `same` if you want the same value as `forbidden_regex`).
+To disallow specific enclosed atoms (analogous to `forbidden_regex` for standard atoms), use `forbidden_enclosed_regex`.
+Again, same may be used to reuse the forbidden_regex value.

 > Works on `.beam` file?
 Yes!

 ## Problematic code

-This is a convention for consistency, not a code problem.
+This is a convention aimed at ensuring consistency, rather than a coding issue.

 ```erlang
 an____atom